KennethFam/My-Learning-Journey/Linux/Scripting/BashScripting.md

         STRING="to be or not to be"
         echo ${STRING[@]// not/}        # to be or to be
         ```
         - Result would be the same with/without space before `not`.
 The thing is that without the space, it will match all occurances of `not`.
-With the space, it will match all occurances of ` not`.
+With the space, it will match all occurances of `not` with a space in the beginning.
         - To replace only the first occurance, use `/ not/` instead of `// not/`.
     - Replace occurrence of substring if at the beginning of $STRING:
         ```shell